 Spills and Floods

-Laminate flooring comes in “waterproof” formats, but bear in mind that these products still come with a warning about H2O exposure.
+Laminate flooring comes in “water resistant” options, but bear in mind that these products still come with a warning about H2O exposure.
 It’s important to keep your floors safe from any direct impacts from liquids, including leaking appliances, messy pets, and more.
 Small steps (a plastic tray for dog’s water bowl, for example) can do much to keep your laminate dry and strong for years to come!

 The moisture content of your subfloor can play a large role in the ultimate quality of your laminate floors.
-Many DIYers know that you can measure the moisture of your planks and plan accordingly, and checking the subfloor will help to minimize any surprises.
-Installing over materials that hold moisture, such as concrete, can allow moisture to migrate upward and into the base of your flooring material.
-Instead of risking an unseen problem from beneath, be sure to take it on with a quality laminate underlayment.
+Many DIYers know that you can measure the moisture of your subfloor using the calcium chloride test.
+Installing flooring over a concrete subfloor means that moisture is most likely present and can migrate upward and into the base of your flooring material.
+Instead of risking an unseen problem from beneath, be sure to take it on with a quality laminate underlayment that includes the highest level of moisture protection.

-Don’t risk having to pull up and replace your saturated floor planks.
-Our polyethylene and granulated cork floor underlayment provides a wide range of features, and is the most cost-effective product available in the market today.
-Contact us online to learn more, and be sure to buy a roll from your local Home Depot to see the quality for yourself!
+Don’t risk having to pull up and replace flooring that is damaged from high levels of moisture.
+Our polyethylene and granulated cork floor underlayment provides a wide range of features, and is the most cost-effective, all-in-one, product available in the market today.
+Contact us online or by calling 855-810-8922 to learn more, and be sure to buy a roll from your local Home Depot to see the quality for yourself!